Palm tree enthusiasts in a broad range of cold hardy palm trees

 Sago Palm Leaves

-Sago Palm Environment
+Sago Palms Environment

 For Sago Palm temperature range is from 15 to 110 degrees F (-11 to 42 C).
 Temperatures in the high teens may frost-damage Sago Palm leaves which may turn yellow or brown.
 Remove these to reduce stress on the plant and encourage new leaves in the spring.
 If temperatures fall below 15, the Sago Palm may die, however, as long as the trunk and leaf crown is hard wood, it should recover.
 If the trunk turns soft, your sago may be damaged beyond recovery.
-Our field of sago palms survived 11 degrees, a century low in South Texas, however large live oak trees planted throughout the "sago patch" provided some protection.
-We removed all the damaged leaves and the sagos grew new ones the following spring.

-Sago Palm Specifics
+Sago Palm (Cycas revoluta) Specific

-Humidity range is from dry to wet.
+Humidity range is from dry to wet for Sagos.

 Sago Palm Soil should be well drained and rich in humus, although these durable plants seem to grow in almost anything.
 In the landscape or garden, be sure to plant Sagos slightly above the soil line and not in a hole or depression which retains water or is "swampy".
-Sagos much prefer to be on the dry than the wet side.
+Sago Palm much prefer to be on the dry than the wet side.

 Sago Palm Water and fertilizer needs are related to the amount of light available.
 Unlike most plants which can wilt when dry or turn yellow from lack of fertilizer, Cycads give little indication of when to water or feed.
 Generally, they should be treated as a cactus and watered when almost dry.